hetida/hetida-designer/docs/migration_from_0.6_to_0.7.md

 First you should do a complete database backup as is described in [backup](./backup.md), just in case something bad happens.

-Go to a directory where you want to store the exported components and workflows.
+Then go to a directory where you want to store the exported components and workflows.
 Now run

 ```shell